mikeperry-tor/mission-improbable/README.md

 Technically we could use make_ext4fs from the Android build tree, but it requires a block map, file permission lists, and selinux context lists.
 We would need some other tool to extract (or keep copies of) those..

-## Binary blobs that run on the host machine

-The following is a list of binary blobs we run on your machine during build.
-(XXX: Find and link to the sources for these).

-* ./extras/blobs/dumpkey.jar
-* ./extras/blobs/signapk.jar
-* ./extras/blobs/VeritySigner.jar
-* ../super-bootimg/scripts/bin/bootimg-extract
-* ../super-bootimg/scripts/bin/bootimg-repack
-* ../super-bootimg/scripts/bin/sepolicy-inject
-* ../super-bootimg/scripts/bin/strip-cpio

-## Binary blobs that run on the phone

-* ./extras/blobs/update-binary
-* ../super-bootimg/scripts/bin/su-arm
-* ./packages/gapps-delta.tar.xz (OpenGapps Pico)

-## Future Work

 * Back in the WhisperCore days, Moxie wrote a Netfilter module using libiptc that enabled apps to edit iptables rules if they had permissions for it.
 This